Madhav Vaze

 Madhav Vaze (21 October 1939 – 7 May 2025) was an Indian actor.
-He acted and directed mainly in theatre and had a few stints in films.
+He mainly acted and directed in theatre, with some stints in films.

 Early life

-Vaze was born on 21 October 1939.
+Vaze was born on 21 October, 1939.
 He lived in Pune in his formative years.

 Career

 Vaze started out his career as a child artist in the critically acclaimed film Shyamchi Aai.

 In 2009, Vaze made a guest appearance in the Bollywood film 3 Idiots.
 Director Aamir Khan expressed that he would like to work with Vaze in the theatre.

 In 2013, Vaze directed a production of Hamlet in Marathi, translated by Parshuram Deshpande and featuring Kanak Datye and Neha Mahajan.

 He was also an English lecturer at the Nowrosjee Wadia College in Pune.

 In March 2015, he appeared in the Vodafone m-Pesa advertisement as Babuji.

 Death

 Vaze died in Pune on 7 May 2025, at the age of 85.